OliverKurz/animated-cursor-theme-collection/README.md

 3. If the cursors haven't changed and the Window Manager is Compiz Reloaded, in CCSM General Settings, type in the name of the cursor theme.

-* Uninstalling the cursor themes can be done by `cd`ing as administrator into the /usr/share/icons directory, searching for folders with the tag _Cursors, and carefully deleteing the matches.
+* Uninstalling the cursor themes can be achieved by `cd`ing as admin into `/usr/share/icons` and searching for folders to delete with the name _Cursors.

 Known Issues
 ------------
-1. Cursor themes don't uninstall using `sudo make uninstall`.
+* Cursor themes don't uninstall using `sudo make uninstall`.

 Credits
 --------
 Original cursor designs by Mr GRiM, Razorsedge and others.
 Visit [Virtual Customs](http://virtualcustoms.net/forum.php) for more.

-Thanks to the MATE cursors for cursor scheme layout.
+MATE cursors for the cursor scheme.